AIML4OS/WP10/NorwayTestData/README.md

 # Data location
 The data is saved as parquet files in the s3 folder `projet-aiml4os-wp10/NorwayData`.
-The training and test data can be read using the following python code:
+The training and test data can be read in the SSPCloud environment using the following python code:
 ```
 import os
 import s3fs